jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   <p />And in case you think this is minor, even veterans like [Raymond Camden](http://www.raymondcamden.com/2015/07/15/fyi-cordova-events-must-be-run-after-deviceready) have forgotten this.

 5. **When designing the app, thinks phonegap works like a website.**<p />
-  Cordova/Phonegap is framework that happens to use a library, called webview in Android, that happens to HTML5 to render the UI (User Interface).
-It is NOT a webserver.
+  Cordova/Phonegap is framework that happens to use a library, called webview in Android (a similar libraries on other platforms), that happens to use HTML5 to render the UI (User Interface).
+The framework is NOT a webserver.

   *Quote* ***[Phonegap FAQ](http://phonegap.com/about/faq/)***
   > Q: Can you use PHP/ASP/JSF/Java/.NET with PhoneGap?